ethereum-optimism/OPerating-manual/Developer Advisory Board Charter v1.1.md

     - (c) interfacing with other Councils
     - (d) organizing tools and processes for the DAB to perform its duties
     - (e) looking for any other opportunities to make changes that will keep the DAB’s efforts focused and effective
-- The Upgrade Czar (1 member) manages the board's responsibilities around protocol upgrades, including:
-    - (a) understanding the OP Stack deeply and reviewing all upgrades,
-    - (b) leading the DAB in discussing and approving these upgrades, and
-    - (c) writing up non-technical summaries of the changes for the community
-- The Interop Specialist (1 member) is a temporary role for S7 that exists to help ensure the board has sufficient depth of expertise in Interop, given its importance for this Season.
-Their responsibilities include:
-    - (a) staying closely on top of interop developments, including protocol level changes and products being built,
-    - (b) keeping the other board members informed and up to speed on these changes,
-    - (c) providing support for all subcommittee teams (as well as members of other councils) who have detailed interop questions, and
-    - (d) looking for missing products or opportunities, and ensure that these ideas are reflected in Missions
 - The Mission Scouts (2 members) fill the additional responsibility of crafting Missions, which requires:
     - (a) deeply understand the OP Labs roadmap, and thinking creatively about missing gaps that Missions could fill,
+    - (b) specifically, stay closely on top of interop developments, including protocol level changes and products being built,
-    - (b) conceptualizing, getting consensus on, drafting, and posting the ongoing Foundation Missions, and
+    - (c) conceptualizing, getting consensus on, drafting, and posting the ongoing Foundation Missions, and
-    - (c) working with the Grants Council to ensure their Mission process takes into account the specific technical outcomes that would most support the Collective.
+    - (d) working with the Grants Council to ensure their Mission process takes into account the specific technical outcomes that would most support the Collective.

 ### Resignation process